oracle/truffleruby/doc/user/reporting-performance-problems.md

 ## How to Write a Performance Benchmark

-We recommend that you use [`benchmark-ips`](https://github.com/evanphx/benchmark-ips), by Evan Phoenix, to check the performance of TruffleRuby, and it makes things easier for us if you report any potential performance problems using a report from `benchmark-ips`.
+It is recomended that you use [`benchmark-ips`](https://github.com/evanphx/benchmark-ips), by Evan Phoenix, to check the performance of TruffleRuby, and it makes things easier for us if you report any potential performance problems using a report from `benchmark-ips`.